Cheapest Golden Visas: 13 updated EU and Caribbean options compared

 Key things to know about the cheapest Golden Visas

-1. A Golden Visa allows foreigners to obtain residency by investment in the country’s economy.
+1. A Golden Visa allows foreigners to obtain residency by investment in a country’s economy.
 It can also serve as an umbrella term for investment programs, including permanent residency and citizenship by investment.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.